alksentrs/nostrlivery-app/README.md

 - Press `a` for Android, `w` for web, or scan the QR with Expo Go.
 - **Note**: Ensure the backend server is running before starting the mobile apps.

+## Current Status ✅

+Both mobile apps are now working and properly configured:
+- **Driver App**: ✅ Working - connects to backend server at `192.168.1.199:3000`
+- **Company App**: ✅ Working - connects to backend server at `192.168.1.199:3000`
+- **Backend Server**: ✅ Running - API server on port 3000, Nostr relay on port 7000
+- **Dependencies**: ✅ Resolved - React 19 compatibility with `--legacy-peer-deps`

 ## SDK version alignment

 Both apps are currently configured for Expo SDK 53 (React Native 0.79, React 19).
 If you see an SDK mismatch in Expo Go: